topiga/nuc10i7fnh/README.md

 ![PowerGadget](Various/PowerGadget.png)

-## Changes Brought About by macOS 11 and later
+## Changes Brought About by macOS 12

-An analysis of all the novelties that *Big Sur* brings are detailed over at [Dortania](https://dortania.github.io/hackintosh/updates/2020/11/12/bigsur-new.html).
+MacOS 12.x _Monterey_ has brought an important change in OpenCore configuration for BTLE, namely the required removal of **IntelBluetoothInjector.kext** and its replacement by **BlueToolFixup.kext** found inside [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) package.
+The main **IntelBluetoothFirmware.kext** remains active and must still be loaded, as done previously.

+:warning: From version 2.2.0 of [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases) onwards, there is a new kext **IntelBTPatcher.kext** included that the developers recommend loading as it fixes a bug in Apple's _Monterey_ re-written Bluetooth stack.
+For more details read [here](https://openintelwireless.github.io/IntelBluetoothFirmware/FAQ.html#what-is-intelbtpatcher-trying-to-fix).

+There is also a distinct version of [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases) compiled for _Monterey_ only that has to be installed, replacing the Big Sur version of the kext _without_ any OpenCore configuration changes, however.

 ![Monterey](Various/Monterey.png)

+## Changes Brought About by macOS 11

+An analysis of all the novelties that _Big Sur_ brings are detailed over at [Dortania](https://dortania.github.io/hackintosh/updates/2020/11/12/bigsur-new.html).

 ![BigSur](Various/BigSur.png)